-Apply to Participate in the 2018-19 the Religion, Spirituality & the Arts Seminar
+Apply to Participate in the 2019-20 Religion, Spirituality & the Arts Seminar

 The Religion, Spirituality, and the Arts Program (RSA) is a program of the IUPUI Arts and Humanities Institute that brings together artists, religious leaders, religious communities, humanities experts, and a broad range of publics from diverse backgrounds and disciplinary perspectives for sustained study, analysis, and discussion of religious texts in a classroom environment.
 Directed by Rabbi Sandy Sasso, these textual discussions, which explore the varieties of religious experience and understanding, provide the inspiration for creating new artistic works (e.g. music, poetry, fiction, drama, visual art, dance).
 Artists share their creations through exhibitions and presentations to members of the Central Indiana community, including religious organizations, congregations, schools, libraries, and community groups.

 We will explore the story of Jonah in the Bible and the Quran and consider a variety of themes including the arbitrariness of unwarranted compassion and the desire to escape calls to human responsibility.
 When others cry out, Jonah runs away or sleeps.
 Might we see contemporary responses to crises through Jonah’s actions?
 What about the human desire to flee distasteful obligations?
 Through visual arts, poetry, and music we will explore the symbolism of the big fish as “reassuring womb” or “terrifying tomb” and the strange prophet who hates change but nevertheless brings it about in the end.

 The faculty list for the 2018-19 seminar is still growing.
 So far, the faculty include

 Anila Quayyum Agha, Associate Professor of Drawing and Illustration in the Herron School of Art and Design at IUPUI

 Julia Muney Moore, Director of Public Art for the Arts Council of Indianapolis